Ernest Wooden Jr. ’06, ’07 | Business Administration, Management

 “We had to boil the water we used to wash up for school in the morning,” he said.
 “I grew up in an extremely disadvantaged neighborhood where just getting to school was perilous.”

-Today, Wooden sees little indication of winter’s blight in his office at Hilton’s Beverly Hills headquarters – though the daily pressures on him are equally daunting.
+Today, Wooden sees little indication of winter’s blight though the daily pressures on him are equally daunting.

-In this capacity, he is responsible for the branding vitality of nearly 3,000 properties in 80 countries, revenues in excess of $8.2 billion, and oversees 30 senior vice presidents and vice presidents, along with the venerable Hilton Honors Program®.
+When he attended Thomas Edison State College to complete his bachelor's degree and, later, to earn his master's degree, Wooden was with Hilton Hotels Corporation, where he served as executive vice president of Global Brands.
+At the time, he was responsible for the branding vitality of nearly 3,000 properties in 80 countries, revenues in excess of $8.2 billion, and managing 30 senior vice presidents and vice presidents, along with the venerable Hilton Honors Program®.

 Why would someone with such a successful and challenging career want to continue their education?

 “It’s about self-excellence and the character-defining power of education,” explained Wooden.
 “I’m always suspicious about what I don’t know, and try to set an example of enthusiasm for learning for my children and my colleagues.”

 Wooden added that it is about developing an appreciation for and an understanding of life.

 “Unfortunately, many people open the newspaper to read that inflation is on the rise, but they lack the capacity to fully understand why,” he said.
 “A better understanding of the ‘mechanism’ affords people a valuable grasp of the world in which they operate.”

 The mechanism that Wooden selected to continue his education was the variety of course methods available at Thomas Edison State College.